top of page

 Based on the databases, it is also possible to obtain average values of the dog breeds mental status.
 On the statistics page you can see values and diagrams for the working dog breeds and other breeds, where at least 30 dogs that completed MH.

-Click on the pictures below to see the MH protocoll!
+Click on the pictures below to see the MH protocoll and how it is performed!

 Hip dysplasia, HD